mikekeith52/AllStatesForecast/user_guide.md

   - **Xvars** : list or "all", default "all"
     - the independent variables to use in the resulting X dataframes
   - **call_me** : str, default "rf"
-    - the model's nickname -- this name carries to the self.info, self.mape, and self.forecasts dictionaries
+    - the model's nickname -- this name carries to the info, mape, and forecasts attributes
   - **hyper_params** : dict, default {}
     - any hyper paramaters that you want changed from the default setting from sklearn, parameter is key, desired setting is value
     - passed as an argument collection to the sklearn model
   - **set_feature_importance** : bool, default True
-    - if True, adds a key to self.feature_importance with the call_me parameter as a key
+    - if True, adds a key to feature_importance with the call_me parameter as a key
     - value is the feature_importance dataframe from eli5 in a pandas dataframe data type
     - not setting this to True means it will be ignored, which improves speed
 - See [forecast_auto_arima()](#forecast_auto_arima) documentation for an example of how to call a forecast method and access reults